kundiman retreat

 ELIGIBILITY

-Anyone who self-identifies as AAPI can apply to the Retreat.
+Anyone who self-identifies as AAPI and is at least 18 years old can apply to the Retreat.

 LOGISTICS

-It is expected that Fellows and faculty are in residence at Fordham University for the duration of the Retreat.
+It is expected that Fellows and Faculty are in residence for the duration of the Retreat.
 We will ask that you not invite in outside visitors, or make plans to meet with visitors during the Retreat.
-If you would like to explore New York City separate from the Retreat, please make plans to arrive in New York a few days before or after the Retreat to make arrangements for this.
 If you know that you will not be able to be in residence for the entirety of the Retreat, it is recommended that you select another year to attend.

 APPLICATION PROCESS

-Between December 1st and January 15th, apply to the Kundiman Retreat by clicking on one of the below buttons.
-Submit a cover letter and brief writing sample 5–7 pages of poetry or 5 pages of prose (1250 words max).
-Notification on application status will be given by mid-March.
+Between December 15th and January 15th, apply to the Kundiman Retreat by clicking on one of the below buttons.
+Submit a cover letter and brief writing sample (5–7 pages of poetry or 5 pages (1250 words max) of prose).
+Applications will close at 11:59 PM ET on January 15th, 2026.
+Notification on application status is expected to be given by mid March.

 Li-Young Lee at the Kundiman Retreat